alyoshenka/alyoshenka.github.io/_site/commandCheatsheet.md

 Liquid: templating language

-    Objects: where to outpus content
+    Objects: where to output content

         {{ page.title }}